pgdr/gamedev/README.md

 vertices have an even degree, allowing for a closed loop, or exactly two vertices have an odd degree, permitting a path.

+![A graph with only even degrees: Draw all edges without lifting the pencil from the paper.
+(Hint: Start and end at the same node.)](assets/euler-graph.pdf)

+![A graph with two odd nodes: Draw all edges without lifting the pencil from the paper.
+(Hint: Start and end at the two odd nodes.)](assets/euler-graph-odd.pdf)

 This concept extends beyond dominoes into various game mechanics, such as drawing a figure without lifting your pencil from the paper.